 In 1928 English microbiologist, Fredrick Griffith found that nonpathogenic mutants of Streptococcus pneumoniae could be transformed into pathogenic forms by changing their physical forms.

-This miraculous transformation was accomplished through following steps:
+This miraculous transformation was accomplished through the following steps:

 1. He injected mice with a mixture of heat-killed S strain (pathogenic) and live R strain (non-pathogenic) pneumococci.
 The mice died, and live S strain pneumococci were recovered from their blood.